-All model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different slopes (β, p<0.01).
-The Qsum-SSYEV models indicate that SSYEV from the UPPER and TOTAL watersheds converge at higher Qsum values.
-Conversely, the Psum- and Qmax-SSYEV models show no change in relative contributions of SSY over the range of storm sizes (Figure 7).

 <Figure 7 here please>

-The relative contribution of SSY from the human-disturbed watershed was hypothesized to diminish with increasing storm size.
-The results from precipitation metrics and discharge metrics were contradictory.
-The relative contribution of SSYEV from the human-disturbed watershed decreases with storm size in the Qsum-SSYEV model, but the Psum- and Qmax-SSYEV models show no change in relative contributions over increasing storm size (Figure 7).
-It was hypothesized that SSYEV from undisturbed forest areas would become the dominant source for larger storm events, but the DR remains high for large storm events due to the naturally low SSYEV from natural forest areas in Faga'alu watershed.
+A higher intercept (α) for the human-disturbed compared to the undisturbed watershed indicates higher SSYEV for the same size storm event.
+A difference in slope (β) indicates the relative subwatershed contributions vary with storm size.
+All storm metric-SSYEV model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different slopes (β, p<0.01) (Figure 7, Table 6).
+The relative sediment contribution from the human-disturbed watershed was hypothesized to diminish with increasing storm size, but the results from P and Q metrics were contradictory.
+The Qsum-SSYEV model indicates a decrease in relative contribution from the disturbed Lower watershed, but the Psum- and Qmax-SSYEV models show no change over increasing storm size (Figure 7).
+It was hypothesized that SSYEV from undisturbed forest would become the dominant source for larger storms, but the DR remains high for large storms due to naturally low SSYEV from forest areas in Faga'alu watershed.
 This suggests that disturbed areas were not supply limited for the range of sampled storms.

-4.4 Objective 3: Estimation of annual SSY
+4.4 Estimation of annual SSY

-Estimates of annual sSSY depended on which predictor was used to estimate SSYEV.
-The Psum model resulted in a much lower estimate of sSSY than the Qmax model (Table 7).
-The large difference in sSSY between the two methods was due to higher scatter about the Psum-SSYEV relationship for large events compared with the Qmax-SSYEV, and the Qmax model is likely more robust.
-Annual SSY was also calculated for 2014 using Equation 6 for three sets of storm events: a) all events with SSYEV data, including those where SSYEV data were only available for a single site; b) only events where data was available for both UPPER (FG1) and TOTAL (FG3) and c) only events where data was available for UPPER (FG1), LOWER_QUARRY (FG2), and TOTAL (FG3).
-Including all storms (method a) will provide the best estimate at a given location, while b) and c) allow more direct comparison of different subwatersheds.
+Annual SSY estimates varied, depending on which storm metric or set of storms (all, Table 2, Table 4) was used.
+The Qmax models (with bias correction) and Equation 6 using all events gave different annual SSY estimates at both the Upper watershed (41-129 tons/yr) and the Total watershed (655-428 tons/yr).
+The Psum model resulted in much lower estimates due to higher scatter about the Psum-SSYEV relationship for large events, even with bias correction, compared with the more robust Qmax-SSYEV model (Table 7).
+The Qmax-SSYEV model prediction is sensitive to the storm-size distribution, with significantly more SSYEV for events with higher Qmax.
+Comparing annual SSY estimates from different methods, using different sets of storm sizes can therefore make it appear that there is much disagreement when in fact this variability arises mostly from the variation in storm size distribution.

 <Table 7 here please>

 Annual storm precipitation (PEVann) in 2014 was 2,770 mm, representing 69% of total annual precipitation (3,709 mm).
-The remaining 31% of precipitation did not result in a rise in stream level sufficient to be classified as an event with the hydrograph separation method used here.
-All storms with measured SSYEV at FG1 from 2012-2014 included 3,457 mm of precipitation (PEVmeas), or 125% of PEVann, so estimated annual SSY from the UPPER subwatershed from Equation 6 was 41 tons/yr (45 tons/km²/yr).
-All storms with measured SSYEV at FG3 from 2012-2014 included 2,628 mm of precipitation, or 95% of expected annual storm precipitation so estimated annual SSY from the TOTAL watershed was 428 tons/yr (241 tons/km²/yr).
+The remaining 31% of precipitation did not result in a rise in stream level sufficient to be classified as an event with the method used here.
+All storms with measured SSYEV_UPPER from 2012-2014 included 3,457 mm of precipitation (PEVmeas), or 125% of PEVann, so estimated annual SSYUPPER (Equation 6) was 41 tons/yr (45 tons/km²/yr).
+All storms with measured SSYEV_TOTAL from 2012-2014 included 2,628 mm of precipitation, or 95% of expected annual storm precipitation so estimated annual SSYTOTAL was 428 tons/yr (241 tons/km²/yr).

-Overall, the Qmax model and Equation 6 using all events gave similar estimates of annual SSY at both the UPPER watershed (41-61 tons/yr) and the TOTAL watershed (428-439 tons/yr).
-The accuracy of the Psum model was compromised by significant scatter for large events, while the Qsum model had significantly less scatter for large events.
-The eight storms sampled at all three locations (Table 4) had unusually high loads from the UPPER watershed but similar SSY from the LOWER watershed, likely resulting in a low estimate of sediment loading and DR from the quarry.

 5. Discussion

-5.1 Objective 1: Compare SSC and SSYEV for disturbed and undisturbed subwatersheds
+5.1 SSC and SSYEV for disturbed and undisturbed watersheds